fbpx

 If you and your family are considering filing either a wrongful death or survival action lawsuit, or both if the circumstances permit, we invite you to contact one of our Los Angeles personal injury attorneys today for a free consultation and case review.
 KAASS LAW has successfully represented victims in wrongful death and survival cause of actions.

 This content is intended for educational purposes only.
 KAASS LAW is authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information, which may or may not reflect current legal developments.
-KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
+KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of this website.
 The above content DOES NOT create an attorney-client relationship.
 KAASS LAW does not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.

 KAASS LAW helps clients in: Los Angeles, Burbank, Hollywood, Glendale, Van Nuys, North Hollywood, Studio City, Highland Park, Eagle Rock, Sunland, Tujunga, Sylmar, La Crescenta, La Canada, Beverly Hills, Westwood, Santa Monica, Brentwood.
 Pacoima, Montebello, Commerce, Alhambra, Downey, Bell, Maywood, Walnut Park, Vernon, Lynwood, Echo Park, Silverlake, Mission Hills, Northridge, North Hills, Porter Ranch, Chatsworth, Reseda, San Diego, La Jolla, El Cajon, Chula Vista, Del Mar